 Bucket listers are over the age of 50 with a household income of between $50-100k.
 These travelers are looking for breathtaking, once-in-a-lifetime experiences.
 They enjoy national and state parks, and are active travelers who enjoy experiencing local culture.
 Traditional media is a great way to reach this group.

-Strategically targeting each audience led to a variety of efforts in 2016, like programmatic and addressable TV/video, news sponsorships, outdoor/out-of-home (OOH), magazine, newspaper ads and inserts, digital, SEM, social, social media influencers, direct-mail, travel shows, and sponsorships with Macy's Thanksgiving Day Parade, Minnesota Vikings, Pheasants Forever, Gun It with Benny Spies and South Dakota Magazine.
+Beyond the advanced targeted efforts, other tactics utilized in 2017 included programmatic and addressable TV/video, outdoor/out-of-home (OOH), print, digital, SEM, social, social media influencers, content/native, direct-mail, Mall of America activation, travel shows, and sponsorships with Macy's Thanksgiving Day Parade, Minnesota Vikings, Pheasants Forever, Gun It with Benny Spies and South Dakota Magazine.

 Markets targeted through traditional efforts included Minneapolis, Chicago, Denver, and Madison.
-Primary digital markets included Minneapolis, Madison, Green Bay, La Crosse/Eau Claire, Des Moines, Quad Cities, Kansas City, Omaha, Cedar Rapids, and Milwaukee.
-Secondary digital markets were Chicago, Denver, Wausau, Mankato/St. Cloud, Fargo, and Lincoln, with the Tertiary markets of Portland and Spokane.
+Primary digital markets included Minneapolis, Madison, Green Bay, Des Moines, Kansas City, Omaha, Cedar Rapids, Milwaukee, Chicago, and Denver.
+Secondary digital markets were La Crosse/Eau Claire, Quad Cities, Wausau, Mankato/St. Cloud, and Fargo, with the Tertiary markets of Lincoln, Portland, and Spokane.